Schedule a Visit

 Share

-3‑axis CNC machining is a computer‑controlled subtractive process in which the cutting tool moves along three linear axes: X (left–right), Y (front–back), and Z (up–down).
-The workpiece remains fixed during cutting, while the spindle follows programmed toolpaths to remove material and generate prismatic features, pockets, and profiles.
-This configuration is widely deployed in automotive, aerospace, electronics, and general manufacturing for precision components where most features can be reached from one or two principal orientations.
+3-axis CNC machining is a computer-controlled subtractive manufacturing process where the cutting tool moves along three linear axes: X (left–right), Y (front–back), and Z (up–down).
+The workpiece stays fixed while the spindle follows programmed toolpaths to remove material, creating prismatic features, pockets, and profiles.
+With typical positional accuracy of ±0.01–0.02mm and surface roughness of Ra 1.6–3.2 μm, 3-axis machines are widely deployed across automotive, aerospace, electronics, and general manufacturing.
+According to industry reports, 3-axis systems remain the most cost-effective choice when parts require access from only one or two orientations.

 3-axis CNC machining is a precise manufacturing process that creates complex parts through computer-controlled movement along three linear axes.
 Here’s a concise breakdown of the process: